Updated: April 19, 2021 by Zac Harding

 Making the choice between a water softener vs. a water filter can be challenging without knowing how these two methods of water treatment are working.
 After I figured it out, I had no problem in making the right decision.
 So if you read further I will take you through the basics and principals of these two methods.
 I will show you how this applies to your water treatment needs.

 Less developed parts of the world are places where filters can be critical to life, but most water in North America is potable from the tap through community efforts.
-Because of this, both softeners and filters that are purchased in the western world are typically chosen based upon
+Because of this, both softeners and filters that are purchased in the western world are typically chosen based upon personal preference for the taste or “feel” of water, convenience, and household maintenance issues.

 This means that you have the freedom to choose what is important to your family as you make consumer decisions about purchasing these appliances.